-- a) Within the Key Frontages (identified on the Proposals Map), development involving a net loss of A1 retail or A2 financial and professional to other 'centre uses' will only be permitted where: - There would be no more than 3 consecutive units which are not in A1 or A2 retail use; and - The proportion of the total length of the Key Frontage within the centre that is

-Basingstoke Road North, Dee Park, Erleigh Road and Northumberland Avenue North Local Centres 50% Emmer Green, The Meadway, Oxford Road West and Shinfield Road District Centres; Wokingham Road Major Local Centre; in A1 or A2 use would exceed the relevant proportion below: Caversham, Cemetery Junction, Tilehurst Triangle and Whitley District Centres; Christchurch Road, Coronation Square, Wensley Road and Whitley Wood Local Centres 60%
+- a) Within the Key Frontages (identified on the Proposals Map), development involving a net loss of A1 retail or A2 financial and professional to other 'centre uses' will only be permitted where: - There would be no more than 3 consecutive units which are not in A1 or A2 retail use; and - The proportion of the total length of the Key Frontage within the centre that is in A1 or A2 use would exceed the relevant proportion below: Caversham, Cemetery Junction, Tilehurst Triangle and Whitley District Centres; Christchurch Road, Coronation Square, Wensley Road and Whitley Wood Local Centres 60% Emmer Green, The Meadway, Oxford Road West and Shinfield Road District Centres; Wokingham Road Major Local Centre; 50% Basingstoke Road North, Dee Park, Erleigh Road and Northumberland Ave- nue North Local Centres 2000 Whitley Street Major Local Centre 40%

 - b) Within district, major local and local centres, development will be permitted provided that: - There would be no more than 2 consecutive A5 takeaways, and no more than 30% of the length of the Key Frontage would be in takeaway use; and - There would be no net loss of 'centre uses' for 'non-centre uses' at the ground floor (apart from entrances to upper floors) except in exceptional circumstances.
-On upper floors, other uses including residential ('living over the shops') will be acceptable. - c) Within and adjacent to district, major local and local centres, all new development should provide some 'centre uses' at the ground floor, unless it can be clearly demonstrated that this would not be possible or appropriate. - 4.6.13 One of the key elements of the spatial strategy for Reading is the protection and enhancement of the identified network of district and local centres in the Borough.
+On upper floors, other uses including residential ('living over the shops') will be acceptable. - c) Within and adjacent to district, major local and local centres, all new development should provide some 'centre uses' at the ground floor, unless it can be clearly demonstrated that this would not be possible or appropriate. - d) Where the Key Frontages within a centre as identified on the Proposals Map are proposed to significantly change, or have already significantly changed, as a result of redevelopment, meaning that criteria a) and b) cannot be applied, proposals should ensure that a strong retail character is retained within the ground floor of the centre, and that ground floor concentrations of consecutive units not in A1 or A2 use, in particular A5 takeaways, are avoided. - 4.6.13 One of the key elements of the spatial strategy for Reading is the protection and enhancement of the identified network of district and local centres in the Borough.
 These ensure that services are provided close to people's homes and provide a heart to Reading's various communities.
 It also reduces the need to travel to the centre of Reading or elsewhere, particularly in areas of deprivation where levels of car ownership are low.
-It is vital to ensure that a diverse range of services are available within each centre, but that a strong retail element is maintained. - 4.6.14 There are now a wide range of changes of use that can take place under permitted development rights97, without needing planning permission, which has meant a need to adapt our policy on smaller centres from previous versions.
+It is vital to ensure that a diverse range of services are available within each centre, but that a strong retail element is maintained. - 4.6.14 There are now a wide range of changes of use that can take place under permitted development rights99, without needing planning permission, which has meant a need to adapt our policy on smaller centres from previous versions.
 One of those changes is that there is now no need to apply for planning permission to change between A1 and A2.
-This means that, for the purposes of the policy, A1 and A2 should be treated as a single category, even though it is the retention of A1 retail that is the greatest concern. - 4.6.15 Some other changes can take place under permitted development, with prior approval being needed to determine whether the Council's approval will be needed.
-These criteria include whether it is undesirable for such a change of use because of the impact: - "(i) on adequate provision of services of the sort that may be provided by a building falling within Class A1 (shops) or, as the case may be, Class A2 (financial and professional services) of that Schedule, but only where there is a reasonable prospect of the building being used to provide such services, or
+This means that, for the purposes of the policy, A1 and A2 should be treated as a single category, even though it is the retention of A1 retail that is the greatest concern.

-97 The Town and Country Planning (General Permitted Development) (England) Order 2015
+99 The Town and Country Planning (General Permitted Development) (England) Order 2015